-A mulitiple-use complex known as Westwood was developed by Dr. Laszlo N. Tauber and Associates in conjunction with architect John Arnold d'Epagnier from the late 1950s.
 The Westwood Shopping Center opened in 1959.
 Westwood, a garden apartment complex (known today as Kenwood Place) and Bowl America Westwood (now Bowlmor) opened in 1960.
-Other apartments, offices, and development followed: the Westwood Building (now Park Bethesda Apartments) (1964), Westwood Nursing Home (1965) (later Spring Gardens Assisted Living), the Kenwood Building (1966), Westwood Towers (1968), several gas stations, and the Westwood Shopping Center II (1982).
+Additional apartments, offices and other development followed: the Westwood Building (now Park Bethesda Apartments) (1964), Kenwood Building (1966) and Westwood Shopping Center II (1982).

-Various aspects of Westbard's history, from early Native American and African-American contributions to the introduction of the Baltimore and Ohio Railroad and associated industrial activity to its mid-century styles, can be referenced by property owners to help shape future development in the area.
+Various aspects of Westbard's history, from early Native American and African-American contributions to the introduction of the Baltimore and Ohio Railroad and associated industrial activity, can be referenced by property owners to help shape future development in the area.
 Those elements representing this legacy of industrial, commercial, institutional and residential uses, which were largely in place by the mid-20th century and extant today, should be preserved and celebrated to honor Westbard as a unique place within Montgomery County.

-A granite quarry was located in the Westbard Sector Plan area (Source: Evening Star, December 2, 1917)
+A granite quarry was located in the Westbard Sector Plan area